broadinstitute/variant-curation-portal/docs/configuration.md

   The curation portal uses Django's [RemoteUserMiddleware](https://docs.djangoproject.com/en/2.2/howto/auth-remote-user/) for authentication.
 This setting controls the header from which the authenticated user's username is read.
   Defaults to `REMOTE_USER`.

+- `CURATION_PORTAL_SIGN_OUT_URL`

+  Since authentication is handled externally, the curation portal cannot sign out a user.
+This setting tells the curation portal where to direct a user so that they can sign out of whatever system is handling authentication for the portal.